mdoege/PyTuroChamp/README.md

 * pdead: Select function for dead position evaluation
     - 1 = more Turing-like and selective; it is only considered whether the capturing piece can itself be captured
     - 2 = less selective; any capture by the other side counts
+* matetest: This switch selects whether mates or draws should also be evaluated at maximum search depth, not just the next move as in Turing's algorithm.
+It allows PTC to seek out or avoid mates and also avoid draws when it is ahead in material.
 * MoveError: Choose randomly from moves that are up to MoveError (in decipawns) worse than the best move
 * BlunderPercent: Chance of a blunder in percent
 * BlunderError: If this move is a blunder, choose randomly from moves that are up to BlunderError (in decipawns) worse than the best move